cross-language-cpp/djinni-generator/docs/developer-guide.md

 To release a new version of the generator, the following steps must be followed:

-1. Create a new release-tag.
-Set a meaningful version number and describe what has changed in the new version.
+1. Create a [new release](https://github.com/cross-language-cpp/djinni-generator/releases/new) on Github.
+Set a tag version following [semantic versioning](https://semver.org/) rules (`v<MAJOR>.<MINOR>.<PATCH>`) and describe what has changed in the new version.
 2. Wait.
-Github will automatically build the project and upload the resulting binaries to the release.
+The [Github "release" Action](https://github.com/cross-language-cpp/djinni-generator/blob/main/.github/workflows/release.yaml) will automatically build the project and upload the resulting binaries to the release.
+3. Create a PR to the [conan-center-index](https://github.com/conan-io/conan-center-index/tree/master/recipes/djinni-generator) to publish the new version to [Conan Center](https://conan.io/center/djinni-generator).